Oswald Peraza Preview, Player Props: Yankees vs. Astros

 Oswald Peraza At The Plate

-- Peraza has gotten a hit in 10 of 28 games this season, but he has no multi-hit games.
+- Peraza has had a base hit in 11 of 29 games this season, and multiple hits once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.